ITrust/docker-images/fir/README.md

 ## Seeding database with default values

-To seed the database with the data provided by FIR development team in `FIR/incidents/fixtures`, run the following command :
+To seed the database with the data provided by FIR development team, run the following command :

 ```
 docker-compose exec fir ./set_default_data.sh
 ```

+The `/usr/src/FIR/incidents/fixtures` directory can be mounted in the docker container to change the default fixtures.